Prometheus052404/CIRCUIT/README.md

 - `IC.hpp` and `IC.cpp`: Base class `IC` for all integrated circuits.
 - `Wire.hpp` and `Wire.cpp`: Class `Wire` to connect Pins of ICs.
+- `CustomExceptions.hpp`: Classes for Custom Error Messages for better understanding.
 - `ANDGateIC.hpp` and `ANDGateIC.cpp`: Class `ANDGateIC` to simulate an AND gate IC.
 - `ORGateIC.hpp` and `ORGateIC.cpp`: Class `ORGateIC` to simulate an OR gate IC.
 - `NOTGateIC.hpp` and `NOTGateIC.cpp`: Class `NOTGateIC` to simulate a NOT gate IC.